 One thing to mention that increases the security of these loans, is the fact that the Feds require they be impounded for the payment of property taxes and insurance.
 The Feds did get that one right.
 You know every month that those items are paid and not accumulating.

-The Feds also require that the Borrower on an owner-occupied loan demonstrates an “ability to repay”.
-We don’t even write the loan if they cannot prove they can repay the loan.
-We turn down quite a few requests, even with a ton of equity, because they cannot prove their income.
+The Feds also require that the Borrower on a Consumer Purpose loan demonstrates an “ability to repay”.
+We don’t even write the loan if they cannot prove they can afford the payments on the loan.
+We turn down quite a few requests, even with a ton of equity, because they cannot prove income.